 I like to glaze the apples after baking with a little apricot glaze.
 You can buy this ready made, just warm a little up in a saucepan or on in the microwave and brush over.

-Alternatively you can make your own by warming about 3-4 tbsp apricot jam with 1 tbsp water until combined then pushing through a sieve to remove any chunks of fruit.
+Alternatively you can make your own by warming about 3-4 tablespoon apricot jam with 1 tablespoon water until combined then pushing through a sieve to remove any chunks of fruit.